 The Mission of BBNA is to maintain and promote a strong regional organization supported by the Tribes of Bristol Bay to serve as a unified voice to provide social, economic, cultural, educational opportunities and initiatives to benefit the Tribes and the Native people of Bristol Bay.

-The land claims movement brought together leaders from 15 villages scattered throughout Bristol Bay who organized the region’s first Native Association in 1966 to negotiate the land claims settlement.
-The association’s membership would double before the Bristol Bay Native Association was formally incorporated in 1973.
 After ANCSA, BBNA turned it’s attention to addressing the social and economic problems facing Native people in the region.
-The change was partly in response to increasing requests for social and economic services directed to BBNC, the for-profit corporation formed pursuant to ANCSA, but largely in response to the need for increased social services traditionally delivered by distant state and federal agencies with no knowledge of the people, culture and living conditions in the most politically and culturally diverse region in Alaska.
+The change was partly in response to increasing requests for social services directed to BBNC, the for-profit corporation formed pursuant to ANCSA, but primarily in in response to the problem that most social and economic development services were delivered by distant state and federal agencies with no knowledge of the people, culture and living conditions in the most politically and culturally diverse region in Alaska.
 BBNA sought to bring services closer to the people of the region.

-BBNA’s early work focused on Head Start, and on jobs and on training funded through the Comprehensive Employment Training Act (CETA).
-Later reforms allowing tribes to compact directly with the Department of Interior-rather than waiting for services to “trickle down” through the Bureau of Indian Affairs’ bureaucracy-accelerated tribal self-determination.
-In 1975, the Indian Self-Determination and Education Assistance Act opened the door for tribal organizations to assume responsibility for delivering federally funded services to Native people.
+BBNA’s early work focused on jobs and on training funded through the Comprehensive Employment Training Act (CETA), and it began operating various grants from the Bureau of Indian Affairs (BIA).
+In 1975, the Indian Self-Determination and Education Assistance Act opened the door for tribal organizations to systematically assume responsibility for delivering federally funded services to Native people.
 BBNA added BIA programs in the 1970s and 1980s, and by 1987, when it took over BIA Realty Services, it was operating almost all programs the BIA then provided in the region.
 Previously these services had been provided sporadically from Anchorage or Juneau.